University of Liverpool Students and Continuing Education

 - Because of the length and pace, CE courses have a little more emphasis on cultural topics and conversational practice.
-Some CE courses (stages 2+ and Advanced Languages) focus on current affairs and the using language.
-They are most suited for students who want to keep up and practice their existing language skills.
+Some CE courses (stages 2+ and Advanced Languages) focus on current affairs and use of the language.
+They are most suited to students who want to keep up and practice their existing language skills.

 - Timing is another difference between the 2 sets of courses – most CE language courses take place in the evening from 6-8pm (although a few are daytime).
 You will need to be able to make a regular commitment to the same time and day of the week over 2 semesters.